sophiarora/CreditCardViz/README.md

 ```

 ## Visual elements
 Transaction type: describe whether the transaction is fraud or normal.
-Orange points are fraud transactions
+Orange points are fraud transactions.

-Circle Size: in proportion to the amount of the transactions
+Circle Size: in proportion to the amount of the transactions.

 Selections buttons: could select which elements to show.
-X and Y selections are for variables and transaction type select choose which subset of data to show
+X and Y selections are for variables and transaction type select choose which subset of data to show.

 ## Requirements